Anujsalwan/Data_Science/README.md

 # Data_Science
-# This is my personal Projects I am doing for Msc of Data Science (Deakin University)
+# This is my Projects I am doing for Msc of Data Science (Deakin University)